JShull/GAME395_Unity/Docs/Syllabus.md

 ### Low-Stake

-There are **3** required low-stake items that everyone will be doing.
-They are outlined below.
+There are **4** required low-stake items that everyone will be doing.
+For the most part these are all taken care of the first 2-4 weeks of class and can be thought of as roughly 20% of your effort.
 There are then some additional low-stake items that you can choose from to complete towards your grading agreement.

 #### Required Low Stake Assignments (RLSA)